Huntingdon College Class Attendance Policy Spring 2021 Term

 - Students should use CANVAS to consistently review their attendance record in each class.

-- Students should maintain an awareness of all in-person absences and how these absences will impact their overall attendance record during the fall 2020 term.
+- Students should maintain an awareness of all in-person absences and how these absences will impact their overall attendance record during the Spring 2021 term.